Our Lady of Manaoag: Etymology

-Statue
+Historicity

-The Virgin's appearance to the farmer, depicted on a mural in the transept.
+The purported Marian apparition to the farmer, depicted on a mural in the transept.

-The statue of Our Lady of Manaoag is a 17th-century ivory and silver image of the Virgin Mary with The Child Jesus enshrined at the high altar of the Basilica.
-It was brought to the Philippines from Spain via the Manila galleon trade from Acapulco, Mexico, in the early 17th century by Padre Juan de San Jacinto.
+The original statue is a 17th-century ivory and silver image of the Madonna and Child enshrined at the high altar of the Basilica.
+It was brought to the Philippines from Spain via the Manila galleon trade from Acapulco, Mexico, in the early 17th century by the Catholic priest Juan de San Jacinto.

+Accordingly, the ivory material used for the image is attested to be of subpar quality, resulting in the cracks of the image over the centuries as compared to other notable ivory images of higher quality venerated in the Philippines.
+Nevertheless, the image receives much financial patronage and support which sustains its devotion, regalia and festivities.
+The image is also a full structured body underneath, later enlarged and adorned by its embroidered cape and vested skirt.
+It bears a bent neck and knape which looks down towards the devotees, which is a stylized posture associated with maternal embrace and piety.

-Documents dating back to 1610 attest that a middle-aged farmer walking home heard a mysterious female anito or diwata voice.
-He looked around and saw on a cloud-veiled treetop a anito or diwata figure, interpreted by Catholic priests as an apparition of the Virgin Mary holding a Rosary in her right hand and The Child Jesus in her left arm all amidst a heavenly glow.
-The anito or diwata figure told the farmer where she wanted her simbahan (an indigenous shrine, later interpreted as a church by Catholic priests) to be built, and a shrine/chapel was built on the hilltop site of the apparition, forming the nucleus of the present town.
+Documents preserved from 1610 attest that a middle-aged farmer walking home began hearing a mysterious female voice.
+He looked around and saw on a cloud-veiled treetop a Diwata-like figure, interpreted by Catholic priests as a Marian apparition.
+The Blessed Virgin was purported to hold a rosary in her right hand with the Christ Child in her left arm all amidst a heavenly glow.
+The figure told the farmer where she wanted her simbahan (an indigenous shrine, later interpreted as a church by Catholic priests) to be built, and so a chapel was built on the hilltop site of the apparition, forming the nucleus of the present town.

 Our Lady of the Rosary is depicted in other countries with similar attributes, with the accoutrement and style of the vestments varying across cultures.
 The Manaoag image is distinct from other statues in its sculpture and regalia, particularly its crown.

 A pilgrim replica of the image also exists and is toured around parishes in the Philippines for veneration.
+In 1972, Josefa Edralin Marcos, the mother of former President of the Philippines, Ferdinand Marcos, donated a new crown for the image.
+Her grandson, President Bongbong Marcos attended the centennial anniversary of its Pontifical coronation on 22 April 2026.